TransUrban-UAH/Cadastral_Classifier/README.md

   - `table_type_generator.py`: script that use the cadastral structure to generate the table-types
   - `use_definer.py`: script that stores the different methods of defining the use of a parcel
   - `palette_generator.py`: script that generate a palette to be used in the map visualization of the results
+  - `input_check.py`: checks if the input file names are correct
   - `get_OSM_green_zones.py`: script that make a request to OSM endpoints to retrieve park geometries, so that green zone parcels can be classified

 ---